Frequently asked questions

 Is the scan safe?
 Will it affect my site?

 Yes, it's safe.
-The scan is strictly passive recon — we read what your site already serves to the public.
-We never run code on your site, never log in, and never write data.
+The standard scan is strictly passive recon — we read what your site already serves to the public, never run code on your site, and never log in.
+(Our deep tier does log in — but only ever on a domain you've verified, using test accounts you create in your own app.
+See our methodology page.)

 What exactly do you check for?